Rape, abuses in palm oil fields linked to top beauty brands

 “He threatened to kill me,” she said softly.
 “He threatened to kill my whole family.”

-Nine months later, she sat by a wrinkled 2-week-old boy.
+Nine months later, after she says he raped her four more times, she sat by a wrinkled 2-week-old boy.
 She made no effort to comfort him when he cried, struggling to even look at his face.

 The family filed a report with police, but the complaint was dropped, citing lack of evidence.